Nest Boxes at Deer Pond Farm

 To learn more, visit the website of the Purple Martin Association and read the CT Audubon Society’s 2013 State of the Birds report, The Seventh Habitat and the Decline of Our Aerial Insectivores.

 The Eastern Bluebird boxes are located in open meadow habitats and stay up year-round.
 They are monitored weekly during the breeding season and cleaned in late summer when breeding season is over.
 Nesting material used by Eastern Bluebirds consists of fine grasses and pine needles.
-In 2019, 35 Eastern Bluebirds fledged from our nest boxes and in 2020, 44.
-To learn more, visit the website of the North American Bluebird Society (http://www.nabluebirdsociety.org/).
+In 2019, 35 Eastern Bluebirds fledged from our nest boxes and in 2020, there were 44 fledglings.
+To learn more, visit the website of the North American Bluebird Society.

 The Wood Duck boxes also stay up year-round and are located on posts in ponds and near the shorelines of wetlands.
 The boxes are cleaned in winter when the water is frozen.
 Dry wood shavings are placed by staff in the boxes for nesting material.
 Female Wood Ducks line the nest with their own feathers.
 Wood Ducks have been observed at many locations in the sanctuary, but they are very skittish and tend to take cover when people are nearby.
 Confirmation of Wood Duck breeding was made in 2020 with observation of a fledgling, plus 17 broken eggs were cleaned out of the nearby box the following winter.
 After a quiet breeding season in 2021, there were 23 broken eggs noted across three nest boxes for the 2022 season.
-For more information, visit the CT DEEP Wildlife Division Wood Duck factsheet.
+For more information, visit the CT DEEP Wildlife Division’s Wood Duck factsheet.